 - Glioblastoma (GBM)also develop from astrocytes, but these aggressive tumors tend to grow rapidly and spread to other tissues.
 They are generally found in the cerebral hemispheres of the brain.
 GBM is more common in people ages 50 to 70, and more prevalent in men than women.
 Because they form and grow so rapidly, the increased pressure in the brain will create symptoms such as headache, nausea, vomiting, and drowsiness.

-Most brain tumors are caused by alterations in the genes, or by chromosome rearrangements which change the function of a gene.
 Patients with certain genetic conditions (i.e., neurofibromatosis, von Hippel-Lindau disease, Li-Fraumeni syndrome, and retinoblastoma) also have an increased risk to develop tumors of the central nervous system.
 Exposure to certain chemicals may also increase the risk of brain tumors.
 Patients who have received radiation therapy to the head are also at an increased risk for new brain tumors.

 Brain tumors are complex and symptoms depend on the type and location of the tumor.
 Physical symptoms such as headache, nausea, loss of balance, weakness in one side of the body, vision or hearing changes, and seizures may occur.
 Behavioral changes may also be symptoms, such as confusion, impulsiveness, difficulty thinking, or personality changes.